elidoran/node-stating/README.md

 Build a state machine with simple function nodes.

-Each node is a a function so, it's an action.
+Each node is a function so it's also an action for the "state".

 Each node specifies the next node, or nodes, which allows for dynamically specifying state transitions.

-It's a malleable state machine because it's possible to add nodes both "before" and "after" other nodes which may override a node or alter where it transitions to.
+It's a malleable state machine.
+Others may add new nodes at any time, and, it's also possible to add nodes both "before" and "after" other nodes which may override a node or alter where it transitions to.

 ## Install